The SUMIF function is used in Google Sheets to add numbers if data meets a specific condition.

 Example 4 – Sum Values with Partial Matches

-You do not need to match all of the letters in a cell for your condition.
+You only need to match some letters in a cell for your condition.

 In this example, we evaluate the words in